- Related links

 If stored improperly, lead acid batteries may leak or spill and cause lead and/or acid contamination of the soil and groundwater.
 Acid from leaking batteries can burn the eyes and skin.
 If recycled properly, however, the lead can be recovered for reuse.

 Under chapter 287.07(1m), Wis.
-Stat., it is illegal to burn or dispose of lead acid batteries in Wisconsin.
+Stats., it is illegal to burn or dispose of lead acid batteries in Wisconsin.

 Preferred handling options: recycle!